 The best marine binoculars in 2023

-With an identical core 7x50 specification to the Bushnell option above, we can always rely on Nikon with its long history of optical excellence in the photographic trade to deliver binos in the decent, um, nick, in spite of the relatively compact proportions here.
+You can always rely on Nikon with its long history of optical excellence in the photographic trade to deliver binos in the decent, um, nick, in spite of the relatively compact proportions here.
 Naturally, this durably rubber-armored, polycarbonate construction device with a central focus knob is waterproofed courtesy of its O-ring sealed body.

 It also it comes with a floating neck ‘belt’ so it doesn’t disappear beneath the waves if it’s accidentally flung overboard in rough seas.
 With a 33ft close focus distance, it likewise features a comparably generous 22.7mm of eye relief, allowing for comfortable viewing, as well as a wide 378-foot field of view, so as much of the ocean as possible is within the user’s vision.
 Look out for the version of these binos that features an additional compass built-in, if that feature would further aid your voyages of nautical discovery.